Care starts with a wealth of

 Using compost to plant bamboo

 Taking the care to plant correctly is very important for optimal growth and health.
 Use garden compost or manure to work into the soil around your new bamboo planting as you are digging the hole for the initial planting.
-Work the new compost into the bottom of the hole to increase drainage, placing the bamboo in the hole so that the top of the root-mass is level with the top of the soil.
+Work the new compost into the bottom of the hole to increase drainage, and place the bamboo in the hole so that the top of the root-mass is level with the top of the soil.
 Make sure the hole is 1.5 to 2 times as wide as the bamboo root mass.

 Mix the remaining compost in with the local soil when backfilling the hole.
 This will provide a nutrient boost and improve the drainage in the soil around the bamboo roots.
 Put a 2-3 inch layer of compost over the top of the bamboo.
 Water the new planting thoroughly.